 The Board shall provide for an annual audit of the books and records of the Trust.
 Such audit shall be performed by an independent auditor in accordance with accepted accounting practices.
-Upon receipt of the audit by the Board of Trustees, a copy shall be provided forthwith to the Board of Selectmen.
+Upon receipt of the audit by the Board of Trustees, a copy shall be provided forthwith to the Select Board.

-ARTICLE XXI REVOLVING FUNDS
+ARTICLE XXI revolving funds

-SECTION 1.
+Section 1.

-There are hereby established in the Town of Swampscott pursuant to the provisions of G.L. c.44, $53E^{1/2}$, the following Revolving Funds:
+There are hereby established in the Town of Swampscott pursuant to the provisions of G.L. c.44, §53E/2, the following Revolving Funds:

-PROGRAM AUTHORIZED REPRE- SENTATIVE OR BOARD TO SPEND DEPARTMENT RECEIPTS PURPOSE Council on Aging Council on Aging User fees or charges from COA programs To pay for salaries, supplies, equipment and COA programs Recycling- Blue Bins Health Department Fees or charges received in connection with sale of recycling blue bins To purchase supplies and equipment Recreation Town Administrator Fees or charges received from Recreation Department programs To pay for supplies, salaries and equipment Public Li- brary Town Administrator Fees or charges for use of Library public copier and computer printers To purchase supplies and paper for the copier and computer printers Athletic Field Maintenance Town Administrator Fees or charges received for rental or use of town athletic fields To pay for salaries, supplies, and equipment of the town's athletic fields.
+PROGRAM AUTHORIZED REPRE- SENTATIVE OR BOARD TO SPEND DEPARTMENT RECEIPTS PURPOSE Council on Aging Council on Aging User fees or charges from COA programs To pay for salaries, supplies, equipment and COA pro- grams Recycling- Blue Bins Health Department Fees or charges received in connection with sale of recycling blue bins To purchase supplies and equipment Recreation Town Administrator Fees or charges received from Recreation Depart- ment programs To pay for supplies, salaries and equipment Public Li- brary Town Administrator Fees or charges for use of Library public copier and computer printers To purchase supplies and paper for the copier and computer printers Athletic Field Maintenance Town Administrator Fees or charges received for rental or use of town athletic fields To pay for salaries, supplies, and equipment of the town's athletic fields.
+Historical Commission Historical Commission Historic House Plaque Program Community programs and Seminars; sale of books and Keepsakes n; \$5,000 to pay expenses related to the programs for which receipts will be collected (11/2020)

-SECTION 2.
+Section 2.

-Expenditures from each revolving fund set forth herein shall be subject to the limitation established by Town Meeting or any increase therein as may be authorized in accordance with G.L. c.44, §53E1⁄2.
+Expenditures from each revolving fund set forth herein shall be subject to the limitation established by Town Meeting or any increase therein as may be authorized in accordance with G.L. c.44, §53E/2.

 PROGRAM OR PURPOSE FISCAL YEAR SPENDING LIMIT

-Council on Aging \$50,000
+Council on Aging \$30,000

 Recycling-Blue Bins \$5,000

-Recreation \$275,000
+Recreation \$300,000

 Public Library \$3,500

 Athletic Field Maintenance \$20,000